Algorithmic Information Design in Multi-Player Games: Possibility and Limits in Singleton Congestion: Introduction

 The second key challenge is the issue of exponential dependence of the private signaling scheme on the number of agents.
-Notably, this is also the central challenge in the computation of an \emph{optimal correlated equilibrium}, which is well-known to be notoriously challenging and is NP-hard in many classes of succinct games such as general congestion games, facility location games and scheduling games \cite{papadimitriou2008computing}.
+Notably, this is also the central challenge in the computation of an \emph{optimal correlated equilibrium}, which is well-known to be notoriously challenging and is NP-hard in many classes of succinct games such as general congestion games, facility location games and scheduling games \cite{ papadimitriou2008computing}.
 However, optimal private signaling is arguably even more difficult since it contains the optimal correlated equilibrium as a strict special case, when there is only a single state of nature.
-Like previous works \cite{Mansour2016bayesian,Dughmi2017algorithmic,celli20}, we adopt the solution concept of Bayes correlated equilibrium \cite{Bergemann2016information}, which characterizes signaling as obedient action recommendation for each receiver.
+Like previous works by \citet{ Mansour2016bayesian,Dughmi2017algorithmic,celli20}, we adopt the solution concept of Bayes correlated equilibrium due to \citet{ Bergemann2016information}, which characterizes signaling as obedient action recommendation for each receiver.
 Due to the exponential blowup in the total number of possible action profiles, this gives rise to a linear optimization problem with exponentially many variables.
 The agent externality makes it crucial to characterize each agent's posterior beliefs about other agents since an agent's utility here depends on other agents' beliefs as well as their actions.
-Notably, this complication is absent in previous private signaling setting with no inter-agent externality \cite{Dughmi2017algorithmic,babichenko2016,celli20}, which makes the design problem there significantly easier.
-To overcome this challenge, we employ the idea of ``reduced form'' from mechanism design \cite{cai2012algorithmic,alaei2012bayesian,border1991implementation} to characterize each agent's marginal belief about other agents' actions.
+Notably, this complication is absent in previous private signaling setting with no inter-agent externality \cite{ Dughmi2017algorithmic,babichenko2016,celli20}, which makes the design problem there significantly easier.
+To overcome this challenge, we employ the idea of ``reduced form'' from mechanism design \cite{ cai2012algorithmic,alaei2012bayesian,border1991implementation} to characterize each agent's marginal belief about other agents' actions.
 We characterize the feasibility constraints of the reduced forms.
-En route, we also develop an efficient algorithm to sample the optimal private signaling scheme on the fly, which generalizes a classic sampling approach in statistics literature by Tille \cite{tille1996elimination}, and may be of independent interest.
-To our knowledge, this is the first time that reduced form is used for information design with multiple interacting receivers.\footnote{Recent work by Candogan \cite{candogan2020reduced} introduced the idea of reduced form for information design but in a completely different setup with a single receiver and continuous action space.
-The reduced form there is employed to compactly ``summarize'' the mean of any posterior distribution supported on an continuum space.
-However, the reduced form in our setting is used to compactly describes one agent's belief about other agents' report, which is similar to its use in classic auction design \cite{cai2012algorithmic,alaei2012bayesian,border1991implementation}.}
+En route, we also develop an efficient algorithm to sample the optimal private signaling scheme on the fly, which strictly generalizes a classic sampling technique by \citet{ tille1996elimination} in the statistics literature, and may be of independent interest.
+To our knowledge, this is the first time that reduced form is used for information design with many interacting receivers.
+In the main body, we illustrates the similarities and differences between the reduced form for information design and that for auction design.
+We hope this discussion could spur more applications of reduced form to information design.